avrobullet/avrobullet/README.md

-Data Scientist working for MDA
+Software Engineer working for MDA